 Making flatbread is really as simple as 1,2,3!
 Whether it’s a weeknight that needs some delicious carbs, Friday night pizza night, or a lazy weekend, this recipe will deliver.

-First, start by mixing the dry ingredients (photo 1).
+First, start by mixing the dry ingredients.
 This gives you the perfect place to start, knowing the ingredients are fully combined.
 And don’t forget to weigh out the flour to measure it…

-At this point, you’ll likely need to start sprinkling flour on your surface and your hands to continue kneading the dough so that it doesn’t stick (photos 5-7).
+At this point, you’ll likely need to start sprinkling flour on your surface and your hands to continue kneading the dough so that it doesn’t stick.
 Move quickly while kneading to prevent it from sticking, too.

 Once the dough is soft, supple, and tacky but not stubbornly sticky, place it back in the bowl to rest for 10-15 minutes.
 I recommend covering it, too, so that it doesn’t dry out at this point.

-If you’re making naan pizzas with the flatbread, this would be the perfect time to prep your topping ingredients.
+If you’re making naan pizzas with flatbread, now would be the perfect time to prep your topping ingredients.

 Rolling Out Homemade Flatbread

-I recommend using a scale to weigh the dough and see what each piece should weigh (photos 8-9).
+I recommend using a scale to weigh the dough and see what each piece should weigh.
 This will give you the most evenly sized flatbreads, however, you can totally eyeball it too.

-Once you have the section of dough, sprinkle additional flour on your work surface so the dough doesn’t stick while rolling it out (photo 10).
-Use a rolling pin – big, small, or a wine bottle – to roll the dough into an oval that’s approximately 7 inches by 9 inches, and about 1/8 inch thick (photos 11-12).
+Once you have the section of dough, sprinkle additional flour on your work surface so the dough doesn’t stick while rolling it out.
+Use a rolling pin – big, small, or a wine bottle – to roll the dough into an oval that’s approximately 7 inches by 9 inches, and about 1/8 inch thick.

 Do your best to roll the dough as evenly as possible, so it is the same thickness all around.